Generic name: potassium chloride [ poe-TASS-ee-um ]

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Overdose symptoms may include irregular heartbeats, chest pain, muscle weakness, loss of movement, numbness or tingling, or feeling light-headed.
+Overdose symptoms may include stomach pain, vomiting, irregular heartbeats, chest pain, muscle weakness, loss of movement, numbness or tingling, or feeling light-headed.

 What should I avoid while taking Klor-Con?

 Do not use potassium supplements or other products that contain potassium, unless your doctor has told you to.
 Salt substitutes or low-salt foods often contain potassium.
 Read the label of any food or medicine to see if it contains potassium.